wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 		- Mention the components of a Test Plan: #flaschard
 			- ![image.png](../assets/image_1659438258912_0.png)
 			- **Scope:** means you know your domain.
-				- There's no way to properly definen your testws without knowing the bounds and the domain within your project works.
+				- There's no way to properly definen your tests without knowing the bounds and the domain within your project works.
 			- **Schedule**: should include actual and current schedule
 			- **Resources**: People, materials, consumables, equipment, servers, time, testing tools, all of that's important.
 				- Who is the domain expert?